Why it’s dangerous to rely on mechanical trading systems?

 Notice the key words here uninfluenced by the mind or emotions.
 First of all the market is nothing but a composition of a million minds.
 Using a system that’s based on the rules set forth by one man’s mind and worse still devoid of any mental influence is a recipe for disaster.
 Secondly, the marketplace is nothing but a sweat pool of emotions; lust, greed, power, hate, fear, etc. swirling through the markets like a hurricane.
 Technical Indicators should be part of your trading strategy but it should not base your entire strategy on technical analysis.

-Trading Indicators and Mechanical systems do not work forever
+Trading Indicators and even best Mechanical trading systems do not work forever

 It’s virtually impossible for a mechanical system to last forever since by designing anything mechanical must and will break down at some given point in time.
 It’s rather amusing the terms we chose to represent the things we use or to define what side of the markets we are on.
 It’s almost as if we have nothing but a secretly programmed desire to lose syndrome ingrained deep with our psyches.
 Bullish and bearish, we choose two of the most stupid, dumbest, irrational and easily angered animals to represent whether we think the market will go up and down.